mcfox/dashboard-rails/README.md

 ```ruby
 gem 'dashboard-rails'
 ```
-adn run bundle install
+run bundle install

 ```sh
 $ bundle install
 ```

-Generate some required files using the provided generator
+Generate some required files using the provided install generator
 ```sh
 $ rails g dashboard-rails:install
 ```

-A migration will be created the table where we keep the dashboard settings per user
+A migration will be created the table to keep the dashboard settings per user

 ```sh
 $ rake db:migrate